GNU Compiler Collection: EGCS fork

 As GCC was licensed under the GPL, programmers wanting to work in other directions—particularly those writing interfaces for languages other than C—were free to develop their own fork of the compiler, provided they meet the GPL's terms, including its requirements to distribute source code.
 Multiple forks proved inefficient and unwieldy, however, and the difficulty in getting work accepted by the official GCC project was greatly frustrating for many, as the project favored stability over new features.
 The FSF kept such close control on what was added to the official version of GCC 2.x (developed since 1992) that GCC was used as one example of the "cathedral" development model in Eric S. Raymond's essay The Cathedral and the Bazaar.

 In 1997, a group of developers formed the Experimental/Enhanced GNU Compiler System (EGCS) to merge several experimental forks into a single project.
 The basis of the merger was a development snapshot of GCC (taken around the 2.7.2 and later followed up to 2.8.1 release).
 Mergers included g77 (Fortran), PGCC (P5 Pentium-optimized GCC), many C++ improvements, and many new architectures and operating system variants.

 While both projects followed each other's changes closely, EGCS development proved considerably more vigorous, so much so that the FSF officially halted development on their GCC 2.x compiler, blessed EGCS as the official version of GCC, and appointed the EGCS project as the GCC maintainers in April 1999.
 With the release of GCC 2.95 in July 1999 the two projects were once again united.
 GCC has since been maintained by a varied group of programmers from around the world under the direction of a steering committee.

 GCC 3 (2002) removed a front-end for CHILL due to a lack of maintenance.

 Before version 4.0 the Fortran front end was g77, which only supported FORTRAN 77, but later was dropped in favor of the new GNU Fortran front end that supports Fortran 95 and large parts of Fortran 2003 and Fortran 2008 as well.

 As of version 4.8, GCC is implemented in C++.

 Support for Cilk Plus existed from GCC 5 to GCC 7.

 GCC has been ported to a wide variety of instruction set architectures, and is widely deployed as a tool in the development of both free and proprietary software.
 GCC is also available for many embedded systems, including Symbian (called gcce), ARM-based, and Power ISA-based chips.
 The compiler can target a wide variety of platforms, including video game consoles such as the PlayStation 2, Cell SPE of PlayStation 3, and Dreamcast.
-It has been ported to more kinds of processors and operating systems than any other compiler.
+It has been ported to "more than 60 platforms".